Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Review Methodology

-\textbf{Final inclusion criteria.} The remaining articles were then fully retrieved, with further exclusions applied based on specific criteria: non-English language, review articles, incorrect format, limited focus on cybergrooming, emphasis on offline grooming, and subjects other than victims or groomers.
-This process resulted in 79 papers for inclusion in the review, comprising 43 papers from social sciences and 36 from computational sciences.
-This count excludes review papers discussed in Section~\ref{subsec:other-cybergrooming-review}.
-Each PRISMA process stage is illustrated in Fig.~\ref{fig:PRISMA}.
+\textbf{Inclusion and exclusion criteria.} Studies were included if they: (1) focused on cybergrooming as a primary analytical topic; (2) involved minors as the target population; (3) were peer-reviewed and written in English; and (4) contributed empirical or computational insights.
+We excluded studies that addressed only offline grooming, non-sexual uses of the term grooming, review-only papers, or works lacking analysis of victim or offender behavior.

+\textbf{Screening process and final corpus.} From the initial search, 795 records were reduced to 582 after deduplication.
+Title and abstract screening excluded 408 records due to irrelevance or ambiguous use of the term \textit{grooming}.

+The updated search underwent the same screening procedure.
+After deduplication, 124 records remained for title screening, 43 proceeded to full-text review, and 13 studies met all inclusion criteria (5 computational; 8 social science).
+All newly identified studies were integrated into the final corpus.
+The complete screening workflow and the distinction between the two search stages are shown in Fig.~\ref{fig:PRISMA}.

 \textbf{Research trends.} Fig.~\ref{fig:Literatures_numbers} illustrates the growth of cybergrooming research over time.
 Both social and computational sciences show increasing contributions, with a sharp rise in computational publications from 2015 onward.
-Social science research has steadily expanded, emphasizing behavioral insights, while computational studies have accelerated, likely driven by advances in AI and technology.
-This trend highlights an interdisciplinary shift, with both fields addressing cybergrooming through complementary perspectives.
+Social science research on cybergrooming has grown steadily, driven by rising concern for youth online safety, increased data availability, and heightened attention to child protection and digital ethics.
+This growth reflects a shift toward systematic empirical methods, including longitudinal, validated, and cross-national studies of psychological, social, and contextual risk factors.
+In parallel, computational research has accelerated with advances in AI, together representing complementary responses to evolving child-safety challenges.

+Beyond the overall growth, the rise in social science publications after 2015 reflects the availability of more robust empirical data on cybergrooming.
+Population-based and cross-national studies documenting prevalence~\cite{Finkelhor22-online-sexual-offense, schittenhelm2024cybergrooming}, adolescents’ routine online exposure~\cite{wachs2020routine}, and risks linked to intensive digital engagement~\cite{almeida2024online} enable rigorous behavioral and psychosocial analyses, establishing cybergrooming as a central issue in child protection and developmental research.